This post may contain affiliate links. Please see my full disclosure policy for details.

 Well – it happened me this week.
 And I got the location bonus points.
 Don’t feel bad for me.
 It is completely my fault.
 I pushed it too close on my way in to work, stayed too long at work and decided I could make it home in time for dinner and then

-go send my husband to go get gas later that night.
+send my husband go to get gas later that night.

 I didn’t make it.

 You see, as I leave the office, there is a gas station right across the street.
 However, I was so intent on getting home that I passed up that gas station with the goal of finding one just a little bit closer to my house.
 I even tried to take a new route to bypass traffic and get me just a little bit further before I HAD to stop at a gas station.
 I got lost.
 And I ended up driving in a big circle and thankfully coasted in to the gas station right across the street from my office.

 Right back where I started.